-IBM Many Eyes (Viegas et al., 2007) and Swivel are online tools for sharing data and visualizations on the web.
+IBM Many Eyes [1], Data360 [2] and Socrata [3] are online tools for sharing data and visualizations on the web.
 The user can upload data, choose a visualization type and create a visualization that can be viewed and commented by the community.
 By integrating an HTML snippet the visualization can be embedded on other sites or blogs.
 The underlying data set can be reused by other users to build their own visualizations.
-(Heer et al., 2009) gives an overview of these and other online visualization tools, their functionality and impacts.
+Heer et al. [4] gives an overview of online visualization tools, their functionality and impacts.
+There are a number of Visualization Toolkits, which provide functionality to create visualizations in different programming languages and with different priorities, i.e. the InfoVis Toolkit [5], Prefuse [6], Flare [7], Processing [8], Protovis [9] and the Google Chart Tools [10].

-VisGets (Dörk et al., 2008) uses different visualizations to show and filter retrieved web resources in several dimensions like time, location and topic.
+VisGets [11] uses different visualizations to show and filter retrieved web resources in several dimensions like time, location and topic.
 Based on the concept of dynamic queries, results can interactively be filtered by manipulating the visualizations.
 VisGets also implements coordinated interactivity.
 Hovering with the mouse over a visual element highlights all related elements in the visualizations and in the result list.
 The new introduced approach of Weighted Brushing is used to highlight strongly related items more than weakly related ones.

-Dashiki (McKeon, 2009) is a wiki-based collaborative platform for creating visualization dashboards.
+Tableau [12] or Spotfire [13] are commercial solutions which also allow creating dashboards with different visualizations.
+Dashiki [14] is a wiki-based collaborative platform for creating visualization dashboards.
 Users can integrate visualizations that contain live connections to data sources.
-Data sets are embedded into data pages by a special markup, via Copy&Paste from spreadsheets or by an URL.
+Data sets are embedded into data pages by a special markup, via Copy & Paste from spreadsheets or by an URL.
 Live data is dynamically fetched and stripped from formatting tags, so the user can wrap the content with needed markup.
 Dashiki uses a simple technical approach for coordinated selecting among multiple views.
 Simple attribute-value pairs are propagated to all visualizations via JSON format.

-Exhibit (Huynh et al., 2007) is a lightweight framework for easy publishing of structured data on the web.
+Exhibit [15] is a lightweight framework for easy publishing of structured data on the web.
 Users can import data via JSON, which is presented on the web page in different views including maps, table, thumbnails and timelines.